gjcooper/VAULT/01_articles/blank2023what.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Blank, Idan A."
+author: Blank, Idan A.
-title: "What are large language models supposed to model?"
+title: What are large language models supposed to model?
-publication: "Trends in Cognitive Sciences"
+publication: Trends in Cognitive Sciences
 date: 2023-08-31
 citekey: blank2023what
 aliases:
-    - "What are large language models supposed to model?"
+  - What are large language models supposed to model?
 ---

 # What are large language models supposed to model?